Roman Holiday (1953)

-The film's bittersweet story is a charming romantic-comedy, a kind of Cinderella tale in reverse (with an April-October romance).
-A runaway princess (Hepburn) rebels against her royal obligations and escapes the insulated confines of her royal prison to find a 'Prince Charming' commoner - an American reporter (Peck) covering the royal tour in Rome.
+The film's bittersweet story is a charming romantic-comedy, a kind of Cinderella storybook tale in reverse (with an April-October romance).
+A runaway princess named Princess Ann (Audrey Hepburn), during a goodwill tour of Europe, rebels against her sheltered life and royal obligations.
+She escapes the insulated confines of her royal prison to find a 'Prince Charming' commoner - an American journalist-reporter (Gregory Peck) covering the royal tour in Rome.
 The story was reportedly based on the real-life Italian adventures of British Princess Margaret.

 In the opening moments of the film, a Paramount News NEWS FLASH announces, with newsreel footage, the goodwill tour of a royal princess, Princess Ann (Audrey Hepburn), a member of the royal family of an unnamed European country.
 During her formal tour, she waves at the crowds who line the streets for parades, motorcades, and other ceremonial processions: